Hberrill4/uav-harness-tester/Workflow/User Manual/README.md

 ## 1. Introduction

 - **Purpose:** Verifies continuity across a wire harness against a known-good "golden sample" for up to 64 wires. flags OPEN/SHORT/MISMATCH faults and their location.
+Saves test number, result of scan and when a new golden harness is submitted onto an SD card.
 It replaces manual time consuming point-to-point ohmmeter checks
 - **Intended audience:** Assembly technicians, Drone operators or anyone using a wire loom.
 - **Scope:** This Manual covers usage, troubleshooting and maintenance.
 The development of the product and code/firmware are covered separately in the repo.
 - **Key features:**